ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/03-User-Needs-and Benchmarking.md

 1. Product should be user repairable
 1. Product needs to be robust, and durable (beyond basic durability)

-Below is an image of our process in creating the categories, which were based on the KANO model:
+Below is an image of our process in creating the categories, which were based on the KANO model:<br>
 ![Category Notes](../image/user_needs_category1.png)

 ### Ranking